-EWG concurs with the California Office of Environmental Health Hazard Assessment that 0.02 ppb should be the goal for chromium-6 presence in drinking water.
+EWG concurs with the California Office of Environmental Health Hazard Assessment that 0.02 ppb should be the goal for the presence of chromium-6 in drinking water.
 The EPA must set a health-protective legal limit and fund efforts to clean up the most contaminated water systems.
-All standards must consider the additional risks to infants, children, and people who are more vulnerable to chromium-6 exposure and toxicity.
+All standards must consider the additional risks to infants, children and other people who are more vulnerable to chromium-6 exposure and toxicity.

 In the absence of regulations, we recommend using a home water filter to remove chromium-6.
 Ion-exchange pitcher filters and under-sink reverse osmosis filters both remove chromium-6, but reverse osmosis is more expensive.
-Before purchasing any filter, verify that it is certified to remove chromium-6.
-EWG’s water filter guide can help identify options.
+Before purchasing any filter, make sure it is certified to remove chromium-6.
+EWG’s Water Filter Buying Guide can help identify options.

 The EPA's national tests for chromium-6 did not include private wells.
-If your water comes from a well and a nearby system has tested high for the contaminant, you should install a filter or consider paying for testing.
+If your water comes from a well and a nearby system has tested high for the contaminant, you should install a filter or consider paying to get it tested.
 EWG's September 2016 report provides a map of the EPA's findings and a more detailed analysis of chromium-6 pollution.

-California Office of Environmental Health Hazard Assessment, Final Technical Support Document on Public Health Goal for Hexavalent Chromium in Drinking Water.
-July 29, 2011.
-Available at www.oehha.ca.gov/water/phg/072911Cr6PHG.html
+California Office of Environmental Health Hazard Assessment.
+Final Technical Support Document on Public Health Goal for Hexavalent Chromium in Drinking Water.
+2011.
+Available at www.oehha.ca.gov/water/phg/072911Cr6PHG.html.